Modern Vintage Bathroom Inspiration

 This bright and airy bathroom balances light and dark with a large double sink vanity with black cabinets and white marble countertops and backsplash.
 The large white-framed mirror is accented by vintage globe light sconces.

 The last example from Amber Interiors is this light and bright bathroom!
 It’s white and bright without looking sterile, which I think is SO important.
-An all white bathroom really runs the risk of looking like an psych ward room.
+An all-white bathroom really runs the risk of looking like a psych ward room.
 I love how she used the warm wood tones to break up the white.

 Another all-white modern vintage bathroom is balanced with a long natural wood vanity topped with marble countertops.
 The marble extends to the walls with a tiled backsplash inside a white cabinet alcove.
 Two silver framed mirrors hang above the double sinks, and a large oriental area rug covers the marble floor.

-I LOOOVEEE this bathroom from Decorist.
-The dark hexagon floors are so bold!
-Paired with the larger white subway tile and rounded rectangle mirrors = perfection!
+I LOOOVEEE this bathroom from 1111 Light Lane.
+The white subway tile wall with black metal mirrors = perfection!

-This modern vintage bathroom is black and white, with white subway tiled walls accented with black grout.
-The white double vanity has black hardware, and the metal-framed mirrors reflect a sliding bathroom door on a black metal track.
+This modern farmhouse bathroom is black and white, with white subway tiled walls accented with light grout.
+The white double vanity has black hardware, and the metal-framed black mirrors provide contrast on white accent tiled wall.

 This modern vintage style bathroom is primarily white with a dark wood vintage dresser converted into a vanity with sink.
 Round tiles line the floor, and white square tiles line the walls.
 A wood-framed round mirror hangs above the vanity.

-This bathroom shown in Domino also pairs vintage and modern so well.
+This bathroom from Jenny Komenda also pairs vintage and modern so well.
 I do love the shiplap used but I knew I didn’t want to go that route in our bathroom (for various reasons).
 The blue vanity stands out in a good way and the herringbone floor tile is amazing.

-I took from this bathroom that you can pair different types of tile – herringbone and subway tile looks great together!
+I took from this bathroom that you can pair different types of tile – herringbone and subway tile look great together!

 This light and bright modern vintage bathroom combines subway tile and shiplap on the walls.
 The double vanity provides a pop of color with navy blue cabinets and gold hardware.
 A wood-framed mirror hangs above the sinks.